 Steps to exclude empty folders

-The Xcopy command Xcopy Source [Destination] /S copies directories and sub directories except empty ones.
-This implies that all the folders will be copied except the ones that are empty.
+The Xcopy command Xcopy Source [Destination] /S copies directories and subdirectories except empty ones.
+This implies that all the folders will be copied except the empty ones.

 For Ex: To copy all contents from the folder “projects” to the folder “backup” except the empty folders, the following command line will be used: